SIRLab/pre-processor-site-sirlab/README.md

 ## The languages

 Put all the language files on the `langs` folder, they are all PHP files.
-On every file, define the same variables, but with the respective translation.
-For exemple, in the `en-us.php`, you can define the variable `$helloWorld`:
+On every file define the same variables but with the respective translation.
+For exemple, in the `en-us.php` you can define the variable `$helloWorld`:

     $helloWorld = "Hello World";